 I felt uncomfortable.
 I felt vulnerable, or easily taken.

-And what could I do about it?
+What could I do about it?

 I didn’t want to be alone or singled out.